knowit/snappysense/firmware-idf/README.md

 **Piezo player**: this needs to use the ledc library directly, not the ledc superstructure for Arduino (which is not supported with ESP32-IDF).

-**Air sensor**: this has been implemented but is untested as of yet since it requires the v1.1 device to run off battery power, and I can't find the batteries...

 ### Unstarted high priority

 These are all tasks that make use of some novel feature of IDF